apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

  NA's   :26
  ```

+This generally looks good, with the exception of OOBP and OSLG where we have 26 NA's in each!
+Isolating these variables, it is clear that these stats were not collected by Baseball-Reference until 1992.
+This is unfortunate and points out an issue with data analytics in sports today: while we are very good at collecting data now, it may take years to see what new stats are actually predictive and which are not.

 ## Linear Regressions

 Using this dataframe, I ran two linear regressions to help me make predictions about how many runs the Phillies will score, how many they will allow, and finally, how that translates into wins: